2014 English Department Spring Commencement Information

 PROCEDURES FOR COMMENCEMENT PARTICIPANTS

 All participants should be backstage by 1:30 PM to wait for the processional to begin.
-Please form a line on either side of the stage.
+Please form lines on both sides of the stage.
+Undergraduates will process from both the north and south.
+You do not have to stand in any particular order.
 Please inform friends and family that they may not enter the backstage area.

 Ph.D. candidates should give their hood to the person chosen to do their hooding no later than 1:45 PM.
 Please open your hood to make it as large as possible so it will fit over your mortarboard/cap.